hanushgowrav66/4chanCrawler/README.md

 # _4chan Crawler_
-# Reddit Data Collection Project
+# 4Chan Data Collection Project

 ## Overview
 This project is designed to collect and analyze threads and posts from various 4chan boards.
 The data is fetched using the 4chan API and stored in a local MongoDB database for further analysis.
 The project uses Python for data collection and MongoDB for data storage.